campbellcole/punchcard/README.md

 **NOTE: The `generate-data` command is only available with the feature flag `generate_test_data`.**
 <br />
-This flag is enabled by default but will be disabled if you use the [above commands](#compilation) to run/install this program.
+This flag is enabled by the `debug` feature flag, but can be enabled in release builds as well.

 When using the `in` or `out` commands, the `-o` option can be used to specify an offset from the current time.